Production report: episode 31

 Reference plugin on left with my custom palette.

-But before shading, when I compare the storyboard to the current state of the drawings, it looks synthetic and cold due to the detailed drawings and big area of flat colors...
+When I compare the storyboard to the current state of the drawings, it looks synthetic and cold due to the detailed drawings and big area of flat colors...

 A comparison of the storyboard VS redraw+flat color